COVID-19: Workforce FAQs28/09/20

 Should BAME staff be given priority access to PPE?

-Public Health England has been asked by DHSC to investigate the disproportionately high number of BAME individuals who are affected by COVID-19.
-In advance of their report and guidance, NHS England has advised that employers should risk-assess staff at potentially greater risk and make appropriate arrangements accordingly.
-We would suggest that, at this stage at least, employers should not adopt a blanket policy of prioritising BAME staff but that it would be advisable to classify BAME staff as a vulnerable group for the purposes of risk assessments in the same way as older or pregnant workers or those who have an underlying health condition.
+Public Health England was asked by DHSC to investigate the disproportionately high number of BAME individuals who are affected by COVID-19.
+The report was published in August 2020 and found that COVID-19 has a disproportionate impact upon those BAME groups.
+NHS England has therefore classified BAME staff as a vulnerable group and advised that employers should risk-assess BAME staff and staff at potentially greater risk and make appropriate arrangements accordingly.
+NHS Employers guidance now classifies BAME staff as a vulnerable group for the purposes of risk assessments in the same way as older or pregnant workers or those who have an underlying health condition.
 Where a work environment demands that full fit PPE should be worn under the PHE guidance, our view is that in line with an employer’s health and safety obligations, no member of staff should be asked to carry out duties without it.
 Where there is a shortage of PPE, this will therefore impact on the number of staff available to attend rather than requiring a decision to be made as to priority for allocation.

 NHS Employers has updated its guidance on risk assessments to include the importance of ethnicity.
 The updated guidance is found here.